-Civil Procedural Laws In 2013, in accordance with Japan's adoption of statutes of the Hague Convention on parental responsibility and protection of children (Hague Convention 1996) regarding the international abduction of children, laws necessary for the enactment of the Convention (laws concerning civil cases of international abduction of children) were passed.
-Also, concerning civil measures, the Ministry has sent a proposal for a bill to implement regulations governing international jurisdiction with regard to litigation regarding personal status and domestic relations to the Diet.
+Ocivil Procedural Laws In 2013, in accordance with Japan's adoption of statutes of the Hague Convention on the Civil Aspects of International Child Abduction (Hague Convention 1980) regarding the international abduction of children, laws necessary for the enactment of the Convention (laws concerning civil cases of international abduction of children) were passed.
+Also, concerning civil procedural laws, in February 2016, the Ministry has sent a proposal for a bill to amend sections of Personal Status Litigation Act etc. regarding regulations governing international jurisdiction with regard to litigation regarding personal status and domestic relations to the Diet.

-Promotion and Protection of Human Rights (Human Rights Counseling, Investigation and Remedies Measures, Human Rights Promotion, etc.)
+Promotion and Protection of Human Rights (Human Rights Counseling, Investigation and Remedies Measures, Human Rights Awareness-raising, etc.)